Vicken-Ghoubiguian/pepperApplications/README.md

 # pepperApplications

-This Git repos contains all the applications installed on Pepper and used by IMERIR during various events (trade fairs, open days, etc.)...
+This Git repos contains all the applications installed on Pepper and used by IMERIR during various events (trade fairs, open days, etc.) in which he participates...

 ## Contents